Iterable's Zapier integration makes it easy to connect to the apps you're already using. Here's some examples of what you can do using Zapier:

 - Change their path in a workflow based on their survey submission with workflow filters.

-In addition to Adding/Updating contacts to Iterable, Zapier can also send custom events to:
+In addition to adding and updating Iterable contacts, Zapier can also send custom events to:

 - Trigger contacts into a workflow.